Semianalytical Accretion-Tracer Emission: Forming Planets Are Intrinsically Faint: Discussion

 \subsection{Interpreting the non-detections}

-Searches for accreting planets have revealed only few objects \citep{Cugno+2019,Zurlo+2020,hu22,follette23} and our results suggest that an important factor is that only a small fraction of the accreting gas produces line emission.
+Searches for accreting planets have revealed only few objects \citep{Cugno+2019,Zurlo+2020,xie20,hu22,follette23} and our results suggest that an important factor is that only a small fraction of the accreting gas produces line emission.
 Another factor is the lower line emission efficiency per unit accretion rate at lower accretor masses \citep{AMIM21L}.
 Together, this implies that extrapolated stellar relationships (e.g., \citealp{alcal17,fiorellino25}) overestimate survey yields, and that the non-detections are in fact less constraining than thought.
+This should be taken into account when interpreting survey yields in a statistical framework (e.g., \citealp{plunkett25}).

 We did not analyse the separation dependence of the luminosity predictions since the migration of gas giants out to large separations is not very well understood, and eccentricity will modify the instantaneous planet--star separation too.
 Even if there are planets around the stars surveyed so far and they are located in the favourable (background-limited) portion of detection curves, we do not expect that they would have been detected because they tend to be too faint for most instruments up to now.
 Figure~\ref{Abb:LHa+mehr} suggests that the deep background-limited sensitivity values of \citet{cugno23as209} from MagAO-X---which benefits from major instrumental upgrades at MagAO---or the Hubble Space Telescope are only starting to scratch the tip of the iceberg.
 Recent discoveries with MagAO-X seem to corroborate this \citep{li25,close25b}.
 Therefore, decreasing the inner working angle should give access to more planets \citep{nielsen19,close20}, but the more important factor might be an improvement in the sensitivity.